-After a 30 year absence, passenger rail service returned to Maine in 2001 thanks to a grassroots campaign and a joint partnership between the state and Amtrak, which operates the Downeaster.
-In an Amtrak press release, Maine Governor Angus King said: "The initiative to restore passenger rail service has been in progress for more than 10 years, beginning with the largest citizens' petition drive in Maine's history.
-Ordinary citizens demonstrated an extraordinary belief in the value of rail service in building our economy, reducing automobile emissions in our air and providing a relaxing and picturesque travel experience to link great locations along the northern New England coast."
+After a 30-year absence, passenger rail service returned to Maine in 2001 thanks to a grassroots campaign and a joint partnership between the state and Amtrak, which operates the Downeaster.
+In an Amtrak press release, former Maine Governor Angus King said: "The initiative to restore passenger rail service has been in progress for more than 10 years, beginning with the largest citizens' petition drive in Maine's history.
+Ordinary citizens demonstrated an extraordinary belief in the value of rail service in building our economy, reducing automobile emissions in our air, and providing a relaxing and picturesque travel experience to link great locations along the northern New England coast."

-Amenities for Downeaster passengers include: reclining seats with fold-down trays; electrical outlets; free WiFi; reading lights above each seat; conveniently located restrooms; overhead luggage racks; accommodations for bicycles—for a fee and with advanced reservations; and a Café Car featuring both upscale items and light snacks, plus a selection of non-alcoholic beverages, beer, wine and mixed drinks.
+Amenities for Downeaster passengers include: reclining seats with fold-down trays; electrical outlets; free Wi-Fi; reading lights above each seat; conveniently located restrooms; overhead luggage racks; accommodations for bicycles—for a fee and with advanced reservations; and a Café Car featuring both upscale items and light snacks, plus a selection of non-alcoholic beverages, beer, wine, and mixed drinks.

-A one-way ticket from Boston to Portland or vice versa costs $24-$39 (as of November 2017).
+A one-way ticket from Boston to Portland or vice versa costs $24-$30 (as of January 2019).
 For reservations or for more information on the Downeaster, call the Amtrak Information/Reservation Line toll-free at 800-USA-RAIL or make reservations online at AmtrakDowneaster.com.

 Be sure to check the Downeaster Deals & Discounts page for promo codes before you make train reservations.
 There are many ways to save particularly for seniors, children, those on Medicare, and active-duty military personnel.